More

 Trevor Paglen

-Giorgi Gago Gagozhidze
+Giorgi Gago Gagoshidze

 Born in Kutaisi, Georgia in 1983.
 Lives and works in Berlin.
 He studied fine arts at the State Academy of Arts in Tbilisi (2001–07) and the Royal Academy of Fine Arts in The Hague (2008–10), as well as experimental film and video with Hito Steyerl at the Berlin University of the Arts (2012–16).
+He participated in the Taipei Biennale 2023.

 Miloš Trakilović